lexoyo/documents/blogposts/anounce_application_month.md

-We feel that more and more people become aware of the problems around central data storage and the related accumulation of power, but we also notice that many still do not know that alternatives exist or if they are food enough for their daily work and communication.
+We feel that more and more people become aware of the problems around central data storage and the related accumulation of power, but we also notice that many still do not know that alternatives exist or if they are good enough for their daily work and communication.
 For this reason we decided to start a series of blog posts that we call "Application of the Month".
 Each month, we will present a free software web application from the IndieHosters offer.
 We